erickmerchant/vanilla-kit/README.md

 # vanilla-kit

 A tiny front-end framework using a fluent interface for constructing UI.
-Also has shallow reactivity.
-Only **~1.4 kB** minified and compressed.
+It also has shallow reactivity.
+Only **~1.5 kB** minified and compressed.
 Use or download it from a CDN like [jsDelivr](https://cdn.jsdelivr.net/gh/erickmerchant/vanilla-kit/lib.min.js) and add it to your import map.

 ## API